AntoniosIosifidis99/dcas-atlas-sync/REPRODUCIBILITY.md

 Constraints: delay d = 5, budget B = 3
 Topology (paper): 5 edges, 50 clients
 Use seeds: 11 12 13 (as in the provided runner script pattern).
-*Runner script
+*Runner script*
 After integrating DCAS into your baseline (see INTEGRATION.md), run: bash scripts/run_grid_dB.sh
-*The script runs constrained policies and evaluates them against an existing oracle run.
+*The script runs constrained policies and evaluates them against an existing oracle run.*
-*Expected outputs
+*Expected outputs*
 Each run directory should include (at minimum): training_metrics.csv cp_metrics.csv
-*And your aggregation pipeline should produce the curated CSV artifacts: eval_table.csv train_curve_long.csv cp_curve_long.csv
+*And your aggregation pipeline should produce the curated CSV artifacts*: eval_table.csv train_curve_long.csv cp_curve_long.csv